 How to navigate conflicting stakeholder groups

-It’s one thing to lead with purpose and embed that within the mission of the organisation, but it is a wholly different challenge when that purpose plays against the beliefs of a proportion of your customer base.
+It’s one thing to lead with purpose and embed that within the mission of the organization, but it is a wholly different challenge when that purpose plays against the beliefs of a proportion of your customer base.
 Navigating this as a leader ultimately comes down to your own beliefs.

-It is clear that those leaders with a core belief set, whose values reflect their corporate identity, are better able to integrate them into the organisation and address conflicting interest groups, and manage tensions and trade-offs.
+It is clear that those leaders with a core belief set, whose values reflect their corporate identity, are better able to integrate them into the organization and address conflicting interest groups, and manage tensions and trade-offs.

-Being honest and demonstrating a desire to reflect, explore, and discuss how social issues relate to the core of an organisation is a strong first step in navigating conflicting groups.
+Being honest and demonstrating a desire to reflect, explore, and discuss how social issues relate to the core of an organization is a strong first step in navigating conflicting groups.
 Although, there is no simple input/output equation, which makes it hard to address purpose in the context of conflicting ideologies.

 Leaders we talk to consider the relationships among their social and environmental impact, their strategy, and their purpose, with the aim of creating alignment.
 Doing so can lead to hard-to-reverse choices about where and how to compete that make up the core of a company strategy.
 The resulting friction is uncomfortable, but also extremely valuable.
 Encouraging this on an ongoing basis by building purpose-linked questions into a key strategy, budgeting, and capital investment is effective for managing trade-offs when they crop up.